Comparison

 In Centinel, matching is a visible part of the forecast experience.
 Every projected item shows its current state — whether it's been matched to a real transaction, whether Centinel found a likely match and wants your confirmation, or whether something needs your attention.
 A dedicated review queue surfaces anything that requires action.
 This matters when the forecast drives your financial decisions — a wrong match that silently changes your numbers could lead you to act on incorrect information, so the matching process needs to be transparent and easy to correct.

-The two products aren't mutually exclusive.
-You could use Simplifi for monthly budgeting and big-picture financial management, and Centinel for short-term checking account liquidity.
-They answer different questions at different time horizons.
+The two products aren't mutually exclusive — you could run Simplifi for monthly budgeting and big-picture management and Centinel for short-term checking account liquidity.
+But if you're trying to figure out which problem to solve first, start with the one that's actually keeping you up at night.

 Yes.
-Simplifi includes a Projected Cash Flow feature that shows how your account balances will change over time based on recurring bills and income.
-It provides a multi-account trajectory view with time horizons ranging from two weeks to a full year, plus a configurable low-balance notification.
-The forecast is one feature within Simplifi's broader personal finance suite rather than the product's primary focus.
+Simplifi's Projected Cash Flow feature shows how your account balances will change based on recurring bills and income, with time horizons from two weeks to a year and a configurable low-balance alert.
+It's one feature within Simplifi's broader personal finance suite, not the product's primary focus.

 Yes.
 They solve different problems at different time horizons.
 Simplifi manages your overall financial picture on a monthly basis.
 Centinel manages your checking account liquidity on a daily basis over the next two months.